 3 Tbsp flaxseed meal

-¼ cup chocolate chips, roughly chopped
+¼ cup dark chocolate chips, roughly chopped

 2 Tbsp chocolate protein powder